xenhim/eosc-pool/README.md

       "maxConn": 8192
     },

-    // Try to get new job from geth in this interval "blockRefreshInterval": "120ms",
+    // Try to get new job from eosc in this interval "blockRefreshInterval": "120ms",
     "stateUpdateInterval": "3s",
     // If there are many rejects because of heavy hash, difficulty should be increased properly.